Introduce yourself! Right on!

-- Cover Version: "Easy" by the Commodores, "War Pigs" by Black Sabbath, the Midnight Cowboy theme, "Poker Face" by Lady Gaga, "Let's Lynch The Landlord" by Dead Kennedys, "Reunited" by Peaches And Herb, "I Started A Joke" by the Bee Gees, "I Wanna Fuck Myself" by GG Allin, "N*ggas in Paris" by Kanye West and Jay-Z, "Highway Star" by Deep Purple.
-It should be noted that not all of these are full covers - some were just brief snippets they would include in the beginning or middle of their own songs when playing live.
+- Cover Version: "Easy" by the Commodores, "War Pigs" by Black Sabbath, the Midnight Cowboy theme, "Poker Face" by Lady Gaga, "Let's Lynch the Landlord" by Dead Kennedys, "Reunited" by Peaches and Herb, "I Started a Joke" by The Bee Gees, "I Wanna Fuck Myself" by GG Allin, "Niggas in Paris" by Kanye West and Jay-Z, "Highway Star" by Deep Purple.
+Not all of these are full covers — some were brief snippets they would include in the beginning or middle of their own songs when playing live.

 - Darker and Edgier: King for a Day...
 Fool for a Lifetime was heavier and almost keyboard-less due to Roddy Bottum being largely absent during that album's production.